 Want to know how to become a digital scrapbook designer?
-In this tutorial, we'll walk through creating a digital scrapbook template, perfect for adapting into your own layouts and designs!
+In this tutorial, we'll walk through how to make a digital scrapbook template, perfect for adapting into your own layouts and designs!
 Add your own photos, or mix it up and do something completely different!
 The only limit is your imagination.

 What You'll Need

-The following assets are used in this tutorial:
+The following assets are used in this tutorial for how to make a digital scrapbook template:

 - Beige Digital Papers